cantaloupe-project/cantaloupe/README.md

   project using the embedded web server listening on the port(s) specified in `cantaloupe.properties`.
-* `mvn clean package -DskipTests` will build a release JAR in the `target` folder, which can be run using either of the following invocations:
+* `mvn clean package -DskipTests` will build a release JAR in the `target` folder, which can be run via:

-    * `java -cp cantaloupe-{version}.jar -Dcantaloupe.config=... edu.illinois.library.cantaloupe.StandaloneEntry`
+  `java -cp cantaloupe-{version}.jar -Dcantaloupe.config=... edu.illinois.library.cantaloupe.StandaloneEntry`
-    * `java -Dcantaloupe.config=... -jar cantaloupe-{version}.jar`

 ### IDE